Australian rules football culture: Imported culture

 Over time, the leagues have experimented with importing traditions from other sports and overseas (mostly US culture) which had been successfully imported into other sports in Australia.

 One example is American-style all female cheerleading which is absent from the game in Australia.
 In 1979, Carlton Football Club started a trend of the scantily clad "Carlton Blue Birds" which were for a time sponsored by Carlton fan Geoffrey Edelsten, however the Blue Birds disbanded in 1986.
-Nevertheless Edelston reinstated the idea when he bought the Sydney Swans with the "Sydney Swanettes" in 1986 Christopher Skase's Brisbane Bears employed the "Brisbane Bearettes" for several seasons from their 1987 debut season.
-The practice was seen as flashy and inappropriate by fans and VFL clubs had abandoned their cheer squads after a few years.
-In 2014 Collingwood president Eddie McGuire flagged the reintroduction of Melbourne Storm style cheerleading but with a gender diverse dance crew be introduced to the club though such a move was increasingly frowned upon by the public.
-The AFL in 2018 stated that it is unlikely approve the reintroduction of cheerleaders.
+Nevertheless Edelston reinstated the idea when he bought the Sydney Swans with the "Sydney Swanettes" in 1986 Christopher Skase's Brisbane Bears employed the "Brisbane Bearettes" for several seasons from their 1987 debut season: the practice was seen as flashy and inappropriate by fans, and VFL clubs had abandoned their cheer squads after a few years.
+In 2014, Collingwood president Eddie McGuire flagged the reintroduction of Melbourne Storm style cheerleading, but with a gender diverse dance crew be introduced to the club though such a move was increasingly frowned upon by the public.
+The AFL in 2018 stated that it is unlikely to ever approve the reintroduction of cheerleaders.

 With its growing popularity in soccer, the Mexican Wave made numerous appearances in AFL matches in the 2010s, along with soccer-like chants but generally fell out of favour after a decade with fans reluctant to start or continue the wave.

 The AFL has experimented with Americanisation of the game in many ways since including its implementation of the much hyped AFLX format, an AFL Combine, Free Agency and Wildcard Series few of which have been popular with Australian fans.